How To Sew a Pillowcase Using French Seams or a Serger / Easy Sewing Project

 Seam allowance is ¼ – 3/8 inch and you’ll be folding the top of the bag down 1 ¼ inch to make a casing.
 You can make this casing larger or smaller if you wish.

-For a medium size bag that has a finished measurement of 8 x 9, you’ll cut a piece of fabric 9 x 11 inches / 23 x 28cm.
+For a medium-sized bag with a finished size of 8 x 9 inches (23 x 28 cm), you’ll cut a piece of fabric 9 x 11 inches (23 x 28cm).

 2- Pre-pressing